k-box/k-box/docs/administration/authentication-oauth.md

 By default log in and registration with OAuth providers is disabled and must be explicitly configured.

-To activate the feature you have to specifying the providers you whish to use.
+To activate the feature you have to specifying the providers you wish to use.
 This must be done in the [static configuration](../developer/configuration.md) by setting the `KBOX_IDENTITIES_PROVIDERS` environment variable.